USEPA/AMET/docs/AMET_Users_Guide_v15.md

 For the model data, we have included both meteorological and air quality data.
 We have organized the data into several example projects:
-"metExample_wrf", "metExample_mpas" and "aqExample".
-On the MET side, there is a 1-month WRF simulation and 1-month MPAS simulation provided for July 2016.
+"metExample_wrf", "metExample_mpas", "metExample_mcip" and "aqExample".
+On the MET side, there is a 1-month WRF simulation with MCIP and 1-month MPAS simulation provided for July 2016.
 We included the same period in case users wanted to compare the two models.
 These are model output subsets with only the variables needed for the evaluation scripts.
 Model outputs are availiable for download via